 - All software used on the course is available on the University computers in the dedicated studio spaces

-- Materials (for drawing and group work related activities) are provided for set coursework tasks
+- Limited materials (for drawing and group work related activities) are provided for set coursework tasks

-- Compulsory Study Visits, participation in University Degree Show and a stand at a London Graduate Show
+- Compulsory study visits and participation in University Degree Show

 - A programme of high profile visiting speakers from Industry